Freedman, Dr. Michael

 Oral Medicine covers the treatment of diseases affecting the lining of the mouth, which may cause mouth pain.
 These include infections, mouth ulcers, blisters, white or red patches, burning mouth syndrome, facial pain, oral pre-cancerous lesions and oral lichen planus.
 Dr. Freedman also performs oral cancer screening and diagnosis.

 Dr. Freedman is a member of the Irish Dental Association, the British Society of Oral Medicine, the Irish Society of Conscious Sedation in Dentistry.
-He is the current president of the Irish Association of Oral Surgery.
+He is a past president of the Irish Association of Oral Surgery.

 Idiopathic isolated unilateral hypoglossal nerve palsy: a diagnosis of exclusion.
 Oral Surgery, Oral Medicine, Oral Pathology, Oral Radiology and Endodontology 2008 Jul;106(1):e22-6. doi: 10.1016/j.tripleo.2008.02.024.
 Freedman M1, Jayasundara H, Stassen LF.